If you’re craving a big ‘ol glass of chocolate milk, but are following a low carb keto diet – this low-carb keto chocolate milk recipe is a must-have.

 Keto Chocolate Milk

-- Mix the cocoa power with a tablespoon of hot water in a small bowl.
+Mix the cocoa powder with a tablespoon of hot water in a small bowl.
 You want it to form a smooth, pourable syrup.
 If you need to, add another 1 teaspoon at a time until this forms.

-- Pour the almond milk, heavy cream, and monkfruit sweetener in a glass.
+Pour the almond milk, heavy cream, and monk fruit sweetener into a glass.
 Stir in the cocoa syrup.
 Enjoy!

 Cuisine: American - Course: Drinks - Keywords: keto chocolate milk, keto treat, low carb, low carb chocolate milk, yummy keto cooking